 - If the car title lacks a space for a statement, a separate Federal Odometer Statement must be completed and submitted accordingly.
 Contact the AL DOR for more information.

-If you’ve lost your title certificate, or it’s too damaged to use, you can apply for a duplicate.
-Just visit your local Alabama Department of Review office and submit an Application for Replacement Title (Form MVT-12-1).
-Payment for the $15 non-refundable application fee is required upon submission.
+If you've lost your title certificate, or it's too damaged to use, you can apply for a duplicate.
+Just visit the MVD's Public Title Portal to get started.
+Make sure to have payment for the $20 non-refundable application fee.